Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 	- [Zones](#zones)

 # Administration
-In this module you can create and edit Companies, Merchants, Sites, Identifications, Payment Methods and Users among other things.
+Inside this module you can manage Companies, Merchants, Sites, Identifications, Payment Methods and Users among other things.

 ## Brands
 In ATIONet the term brand refers to the name for each master fuel available in ATIONet.
-This section lists all brands created in the Network.
+In this section you can consult and create brands.

 ![Brands](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Brands.PNG)